joeyjpowers/KathBot/README.md

 # Kath Bot
-I made this discord bot as a gift for my girlfriend's 19th birthday.
-The bot can produce a random pun, random picture of a duck, and a random picture of my girlfriend and I together.
+I made this discord bot as a gift for my ex-girlfriend's 19th birthday.
+The bot can produce a random pun, random picture of a duck, and a random picture of my ex-girlfriend and I together.
 There are also a couple other features based off of inside jokes.

 ## Features
 - !pun - get a random pun